Bira/octopus-carnival/_drafts/wir-mm3-4e-dread-warrior.md

 low-light vision and a natural speed of 6, modified by armor.
 They have a signature traits: **Eyes of Undeath** allows the warrior's master to see and hear anything the creature sees and hears.
 It also allows the master to speak through it.
 There's no range limit!
+This makes them excellent emissaries, decoys, or security "cameras".

 Individual warriors have additional traits related to their training and intended function.